blaulaub/jback/jback-sec-model/README.md

 This packages defines the basic entities of the security model of our system:

-* **Principal** is what can be authenticated
+* **Principal** is someone who can be authenticated (by, e.g., a password)
-* **Person** is who is authorized to do something
+* **Person** is someone who bears a natural identity (with, e.g., a name, or birthdate)
 * **Privileges** is what is allowed to be done
-* **Organisation** is a body of persons
+* **Organisation** is a body of persons, formed for a self-given purpose
 * **Role** is what a person plays in an organisation

-We separate principals and persons, because in our system persons can be parents and children, where one ore more parents authenticate on behalf of one or more children.
-To handle that split in practice, another entity is defined:
+We separate principals and persons, because in our system persons can be both parents and children, where one or more parents may authenticate on behalf of one or more children.
+Principals handle security concerns, Persons handle domain concerns.

+To better deal with that split in practice, another entity is defined:

 * **User** is the combination of both a principal and a person